dhcav/M5Cardputer_WebRadio_MelbourneAU/README.md

 Forked from [M5Cardputer_WebRadio](https://github.com/cyberwisk/M5Cardputer_WebRadio/tree/main)

-All info below is from original repo, all I have done is replace the list at station_list.txt with my own choices.
+All info below is from original repo, all I have done is replace the list of URLs at [station_list.txt](https://github.com/dhcav/M5Cardputer_WebRadio_MelbourneAU/blob/main/M5Cardputer_WebRadio/station_list.txt) with my own choices.

 - - - - -